+Our campuses in Adelaide, Brisbane, Melbourne and Perth are open.
 Please note that on-campus we have implemented a number of health and safety measures to ensure the safety of our community.
 It is vital we follow social distancing rules and hygiene practices in all our spaces, including strict maximum capacities allowed within our classrooms and on entire floors.

 Whether you are studying online or on-campus, all students will still be able to visit their local campus to access computer labs, Wi-Fi and quiet spaces.
 They will also be able to consult with our student support staff such as our Student Experience Officers, Career Advisors, Student Counsellors, and our Academic Success Centre learning advisors.

 Despite the situation with COVID-19 slowly improving in Australia, we understand that many of our students are continuing to face financial hardship.
 We are committed to ensuring both your wellbeing and success at Kaplan Business School and that’s why we’re extending our financial support package into Trimester 3, 2020.
 Click here for more information.

 Trimester 3 subject enrolments have now closed.
 Due to the ongoing social distancing rules imposed by state and federal governments in response to COVID-19, we will be continuing to deliver a mix of on-campus and online classes in Trimester 3.